shinn5112/IP-Tracker/README.md

 Author: Patrick Shinn
-Last Update: 4/8/16

-Home Server WAN-Tracker Package Version: 3.0.0
+Automated IP tracker for Linux

 ![Version](http://github-release-version.herokuapp.com/github/shinn16/WAN-Tracker/release.svg)
 ![License](https://img.shields.io/badge/license-GPLV3-blue.svg)

 ------------------------------------------------------------------------------------------------------------------------
 ### Contents
-* WAN IP Checker Version: 4.8
+* IP Tracking Script
-* Setup Version: 2.0
+* Setup Script
-* Install Script Version: 1.0
+* Install Script
-* Update Script Version: 2.0
+* Update Script
-* Auto-Update Script Version: 1.0
+* Auto-Update Script
-* Uninstall Script Version: 1.0
+* Uninstall Script

 ------------------------------------------------------------------------------------------------------------------------
 ### General Description

 The purpose of the software is to check the current IP address of the network it is on and record it.
 In the event that the address changes, the program will send an email out to inform the server owner of the change.
-If owncloud is run on the server, the config file will automatically be updated to allow access from the new address.
+If NextCloud is run on the server, the config file will automatically be updated to allow access from the new address.
 In order to run this software, the system will need at least python 3.4 installed.
 You will also need to install git on the system to ensure that the scripts run properly.
 WAN-Tracker was designed in a way that if you have python 3 and git installed, you